VincentPestana/RpiStats/README.md

 # Raspberry Pi Statistical information running on Raspbian in C# .Net core 2.1
-Mainly created because I can write C# and have a Raspberry Pi 3.
+Mainly created as a guide to setting up .Net core on a Raspberry Pi, oh and because I can write C# and have a Raspberry Pi 3.

 ## Currently working features